-Once the HL7 data has been transformed into FHIR, it can be sent to an external FHIR endpoint or, in the case of InterSystems IRIS for Health, stored in an internal Resource Repository of the FHIR server.
+Once the HL7 data has been transformed into FHIR, it can be sent to an external FHIR endpoint or, in the case of FHIR server, stored in an internal Resource Repository.
 You control where the FHIR data is forwarded by adding a business operation that performs a specific function.
 For details about these business operations, see Sending FHIR Requests.
 If you are using the business operation that forwards requests to the internal storage of the FHIR server, use the FHIREndpoint setting of HS.FHIR.DTL.Util.HC.SDA3.FHIR.Process to specify the InterSystems FHIR server’s endpoint.

 By default, requests to an InterSystems FHIR server do not go through an interoperability production, however you may want to use a production in some cases.
 For example, you may want to use a production during development to leverage message tracing and other advantages of productions, then make a small modification to send requests directly to the server’s Service when it goes live.
 In an alternate use case, you might want to manipulate the FHIR requests using a business process before they reach the InterSystems FHIR server.

-In its simplest form, a production-based FHIR server consists of configuring the production as described in Accepting FHIR, then adding HS.FHIRServer.Interop.Operation as described in Sending FHIR Requests.
+In its simplest form, a production-based FHIR server consists of configuring the production as described in Accepting FHIR Server Requests, then adding HS.FHIRServer.Interop.Operation as described in Sending FHIR Requests.
 Once both business hosts are added to the production, modify the TargetConfigName setting of HS.FHIRServer.Interop.Service to specify the name of the HS.FHIRServer.Interop.Operation business operation.

 If your aim is to use a production during development, then switch to a FHIR server that sends a request directly to the Service, simply reconfigure the Server’s endpoint by removing the value in the Service Config Name field when the server goes live.